ibm-cloud-docs/power-iaas/ordering-direct-link.md

 5. Click **Order Direct Link Connect on Classic** to see the order form.

-6. Enter the <a href="#direct-link">configuration parameters</a> for your IBM Cloud Direct Link Connect on Classic order.
+6. Enter the [configuration parameters](#direct-link-connect-configuration-parameters) for your IBM Cloud Direct Link Connect on Classic order.
 As you complete the fields for creating the Direct Link Connect service, the price is automatically updated to reflect your selections.

    The {{site.data.keyword.powerSysShort}} service offers lower latency direct connectivity to customers.
 You must select **IBM POWER VIRTUAL SERVER** as the **Network Provider** instead of **MEGAPORT** to take advantage of this offer.
    {: note}